kids encyclopedia robot

 Iron ore was first mined at Koolyanobbing from 1948.
 It was sent by truck to Southern Cross from where it was shipped by rail to Wundowie, where there was a state-owned blast furnace.

 The town was established to service a new iron ore mine in the 1960s at Dowd Hill.
-The town was gazetted in 1965.
-The former Eastern Goldfields Railway between Southern Cross and Kalgoorlie was realigned for change to standard gauge, and to service the Koolyanobbing mine.
+It was gazetted in 1965.
+Simultaneously, the former Eastern Goldfields Railway between Southern Cross and Kalgoorlie was realigned for change to standard gauge, and to service the Koolyanobbing mine.
+The new town site's facilities included a bowling green, general store, golf club, swimming pool and town hall.

 WA Salt Supply produces salt at Lake Deborah, 20 km (12 mi) to the north, which is railed from Koolyanobbing to Kwinana.